greed2411/Flask-YouTube/README.md

 Note: Assumes you have downloaded `youtube-dl` and `ffmpeg` installed, and have the path specified for `ffmpeg` in the site-package of `youtube-dl`

-Tested and developed on Windows7 32-bit SP1, yet to test on Ubuntu.
+Tested and developed on Windows7 32-bit SP1, Ubuntu GNOME 16.04 LTS.

 ### Screenshots